 Alati, 73 Amoy Street, Singapore 069892

-The Japanese bento lunch is always a prime pick for those times where we absolutely can’t get away from work for more than 10 minutes.
-Skedaddle down to The Flying Squirrel and pick up bento sets with sashimi, tamago egg, Japanese rice and pickles.
-If you happen to be dining in, add $10 for a glass of wine or $16 for prosecco if you’re craving a little bubbly.
+The Japanese bento lunch is always a prime pick for times when we absolutely can’t get away from work for more than 10 minutes.
+Skedaddle down to this Amoy Street restaurant and pick up bento sets with sashimi, tamago egg, Japanese rice and pickles.

 Pho 99 Vietnamese Delight, 57/58 Amoy Street, Singapore 069883

-Considering how trendy and foodie-friendly Amoy Street constantly is, we’re not too surprised by this piece of news.
-You might’ve spotted this new modern Sichuan restaurant that’s opened right next to cocktail bar, Employees Only, and it’s one that’s looking to spread its wings in the f&b scene.
-Inspired by the legend of the four sunbirds from China’s Chengdu province – the capital of Sichuan – Birds of a Feather lets this concept take flight with dishes like charcoal-roasted romaine lettuce with fried tofu cheese ball; tofu burger with mapo meat sauce; and an Oriental bolognese of angel hair pasta that’s adapted from the traditional Zha Jiang Mian recipe.
+This modern Sichuan restaurant has spread its wings in the F&B scene.
+Inspired by the legend of the four sunbirds from China’s Chengdu province – the capital of Sichuan – Birds of a Feather lets this concept take flight with great dishes like barramundi chazuke and crab bruschetta with sichuan guacamole.
 Yet another scene-shaker on Amoy Street?
 Doesn’t ruffle our feathers one bit.

 Birds of a Feather, 115 Amoy Street, Singapore 069935

 There’s no shortage of great cocktail bars in Singapore, but this is one bar we particularly love.
 Cocktail connoisseurs and lovers of all that is New York might already be savvy with the veritable institution that is Employees Only on Hudson Street.
 But guess what?
-It seems like one of the world’s best bars is finally making strides outside of The Big Apple, and it’s picked our Garden City for its debut foray.
-Employees Only’s principal bartender Steve Schneider, co-founder Igor Hadzismajlovic and executive chef Julia Jaksic have moved to Singapore to helm Employees Only, bringing along years of bartending experience and hopefully that same chaotic energy that defined the original.
-In addition to excellent cocktails, you can expect some top notch bites like the Bone Marrow Poppers.
+One of the world’s best bars picked our garden city for its debut international foray.
+In addition to excellent cocktails, you can expect top-notch bites at this hot hangout.

 Employees Only Singapore, 112 Amoy Street, Singapore 069932

-If watching way too many re-runs of The Great Gatsby has got you feeling the urge to party poshly like the film’s eponymous eccentric, navigate your way to this hidden oasis of craft cocktails.
-Its decidedly dingy, Art Deco-style confines, and the Jazz Age soundtrack will prove an excellent backdrop for any of your Roaring Twenties fantasies.
-This speakeasy can prove tricky to find if you’re not in the know; just make your way up the dark stairwell to the second floor at 73 Amoy Street.
+If watching way too many re-runs of The Great Gatsby has got you feeling the urge to party posh like the film’s eponymous eccentric, navigate your way to this hidden oasis of craft cocktails.
+Its decidedly dingy, Art Deco-style confines will prove an excellent backdrop for any of your Roaring Twenties fantasies.
+This speakeasy can prove tricky to find if you’re not in the know; just make your way up the dark stairwell to the second floor.